Section author: Philippe Biondi <phil at secdev.org>

 Other tools stick to the program-that-you-run-from-a-shell paradigm.
 The result is an awful syntax to describe a packet.
 For these tools, the solution adopted uses a higher but less powerful description, in the form of scenarios imagined by the tool’s author.
 As an example, only the IP address must be given to a port scanner to trigger the port scanning scenario.
 Even if the scenario is tweaked a bit, you still are stuck to a port scan.

-Interpreting results can help users that don’t know what a port scan is but it can also make more harm than good, as it injects bias into the results.
-What can tend to happen is that so that they can do the interpretation themselves, knowledgeable users will try to reverse engineer the tool’s interpretation to derive the facts that triggered that interpretation.
+Interpreting results can help users that don’t know what a port scan is, but it can also make more harm than good, as it injects bias into the results.
+What can tend to happen is that knowledgeable users will try to reverse engineer the tool’s interpretation to derive the facts that triggered that interpretation, so that they can do the interpretation themselves.
 Unfortunately, much information is lost in this operation.

 First, we play a bit and create four IP packets at once.
 Let’s see how it works.
 We first instantiate the IP class.
 Then, we instantiate it again and we provide a destination that is worth four IP addresses (/30 gives the netmask).
 Using a Python idiom, we develop this implicit packet in a set of explicit packets.
 Then, we quit the interpreter.
 As we provided a session file, the variables we were working on are saved, then reloaded:

 # ./run_scapy -s mysession New session [mysession] Welcome to Scapy (2.4.0) >>> IP() <IP |> >>> target="www.target.com/30" >>> ip=IP(dst=target) >>> ip <IP dst=<Net www.target.com/30> |> >>> [p for p in ip] [<IP dst=220.127.116.11 |>, <IP dst=18.104.22.168 |>, <IP dst=22.214.171.124 |>, <IP dst=126.96.36.199 |>] >>> ^D